briantanabe/project-log/projects/Sour Candy.md

 |-|-|
 |Combine *mixture 1* – sugar and water | 1 cup sugar, 1 tbsp water
 |Bring mixture 1 to a boil, then to 290º F| X
-|Boil *mixture 2* – lemon juice and corn starch | .25 cup lemon juice, 50g gelatin, 15g pectin
+|Boil *mixture 2* – lemon juice, gelatine, and pectin | .25 cup lemon juice, 50g gelatin, 15g pectin
 |Stir mixture 2 into mixture 1 until smooth | X
 |Pour into greased parchment and chill | X
 |Soak in alcohol then dry|X|